-- Service Name: the name of the service operation that is called.
+- Service Name: the name of the service API that is called.

 - Timeline: the time consumed by each service to call the trace and the proportion of time consumed by each service in the time consumed to call the entire trace.

 Analyze tracesOn the Call link query page, select all the traces that you want to analyze and click Analyze the selected call link.

 In the Call Chain Analysis pane, you can view the span name, application name, call type, number of requests, proportion of requests, number of exceptions, proportion of exceptions, average self consumed time, and average consumed time of all the selected traces.

 - Move the pointer over a span name to view the ID of the trace that contains the span.

 - Click an application name to go to the Application Overview page of the application.